"Prevention is the best method to reduce tick encounters"

-Lyme disease cases are growing, and more folks are aware of the disease and it's symptoms.
-There is an upward trend in the transmission of Lyme Disease in Minnesota.
+Lyme disease cases are growing.
+There is an upward trend in Lyme Disease transmission in Minnesota.
 People are now learning their yards are not immune to ticks.

 Many did not know a vaccine was available before coming to Advanced Care.